Automobile

-When the air-fuel mixture self-ignites too quickly, “knocking” happens.
+When the air-fuel mixture self-ignites too quickly, “knocking” occurs.
 The cylinder head gasket and cylinder head are most hurt by persistent knocking.
 The knock sensor sends a signal to the ECU after detecting the high-frequency engine vibrations that are characteristic of knocking.
-By starting ignition as soon as feasible, the objective is to produce the most energy possible.
-Engines using knock sensors can use less fuel and generate more torque.
+But how do you tell if the knock sensor itself has gone bad since it won’t be able to detect a knocking engine?

 Contents